 Dosage adjustments for TSH suppression

-While you’re taking Synthroid for this purpose, your doctor will monitor your TSH levels.
+If you’re taking Synthroid for this purpose, your doctor will monitor your TSH levels.
 They may adjust your Synthroid dosage depending on these levels.
-Typically, the goal of treatment is for TSH levels to be below 0.1 international units per liter.

 Synthroid should be taken on an empty stomach, once daily.
 Specifically, it should be taken 30 minutes to 1 hour before or after eating.

 Usually, it’s recommended to take the drug 30 minutes to 1 hour before breakfast.
 But your doctor may also discuss how to take Synthroid at night.
-In some cases, your body can absorb the drug better if you take Synthroid at night.
+In some cases, the body can absorb the drug better if taken at night.

-It’s important to note that Synthroid should be taken at least 4 hours before, or 4 hours after, certain medications that it can interact with.
+Note that you should take Synthroid at least 4 hours before or 4 hours after certain medications that it can interact with.
 For more information about drug interactions with Synthroid, refer to this article.

 If you forget a dose of Synthroid, call your doctor’s office.
 They can recommend the best time for you to take your next dose.